 This is another weird case where nobody really much bothered to come up with localized names for the evolutionary line, aside from the Chinese translators.
 Nidoran/rina/queen just worked out for everybody.

-She’s more of a non-specific kaiju monster than having any identity in particular, which actually kind of makes her more distinct in a series where most common monsters you can pretty much figure the thing or three that it’s based on.
+She’s more of a non-specific kaiju monster than having any identity in particular, which actually kind of makes her more distinct in a series where most common monsters you can pretty easily figure the thing or three that it’s based on.
 It’s a pretty good all-arounder design, so while I can see her being swapped out for the Chunky Monster De Jour in games introducing new monsters, I can definitely see her kicking around at the Reserves table.

 Any and all appreciation for Nidoran♀, Nidorina, and Nidoqueen is welcome in the comments!